Parashat Korach/Korah (B’midbar/Numbers 16-18) 5781 B”H (Updated July 14, 2022/5782)

 Korah, the Social Influencer

-Korah, Dathan, Abiram, and the rest of his gang had a choice between life and death, but their own hunger for ambition was meant with a severe punishment from on high: rather then their hunger being satiated, they were swallowed alive by the earth, and went straight into, what the Bible terms, “she’ol.”
-Hell.
-Straight to hell.
+Korah, Dathan, Abiram, and the rest of his gang had a choice between life and death, but their own hunger for ambition was met with a severe punishment from on high.

 Korah’s fate and our lives today

 If the LORD is going to cause the earth to swallow anyone up, let them go by themselves!

 Don’t get dragged down right along with them.

 What kind of media do you listen to?

 What kind of social media do you participate in?

 Make sure you are on the right side of history, so you can enjoy the provisions of milk and honey that are prepared for the faithful.